A more privacy-friendly blog

 • After: self-hosted

-Some articles are supported by a video—like “OPL2LPT: an AdLib sound card for the parallel port.”
-In the past, I was using YouTube, mostly because it was the only free platform with an option to disable ads.
-Streaming on-demand videos is usually deemed quite difficult.
-For example, if you just use the <video> tag, you may push a too big video for people with a slow connection.
+Some articles include a video—like “OPL2LPT: an AdLib sound card for the parallel port.”
+I previously used YouTube, mostly because it was the only free platform with an option to disable ads.
+Streaming on-demand videos is usually considered difficult.
+For example, if you just use the <video> tag, you may push a video too large for people with a slow connection.
 However, it is not that hard: hls.js enables us to deliver video sliced in segments available at different bitrates.
 Users with JavaScript disabled are still delivered with a progressive version of medium quality.

 In “Self-hosted videos with HLS,” I explain this approach in more detail.